-Recovery Act TIGER and Fiscal Year 2010 TIGER II Discretionary Grants
+Recovery Act TIGER Discretionary Grants

 On February 17, 2009, the President of the United States signed the Recovery Act, which appropriated \$1.5 billion of discretionary grant funds to be awarded by DOT for capital investments in surface transportation infrastructure.
-DOT has referred to these grants as Grants for Transportation Investment Generating Economic Recovery or "TIGER Discretionary Grants".
+DOT refers to these grants as Grants for Transportation Investment Generating Economic Recovery or "TIGER Discretionary Grants".
 DOT solicited applications for TIGER Discretionary Grants through a notice of funding availability published in the Federal Register on June 17, 2009 (an interim notice was published on May 18, 2009).
 Applications for TIGER Discretionary Grants were due on September 15, 2009 and DOT received over 1400 applications with funding requests totaling almost \$60 billion.
 Funding for 51 projects totaling nearly \$1.5 billion was announced on February 17, 2010.
+Grant announcements ranged from \$3.15 million to \$105 million for individual projects, with an average award size of approximately \$30 million and the median award amount being \$22 million.
+Less than three percent of the applications (by dollar value) received any funding.
+Projects were selected for funding based on their alignment with the selection criteria specified in the June 17, 2009, Federal Register notice for the TIGER Discretionary Grant program.

-On December 16, 2009, the President signed the FY 2010 Appropriations Act that appropriated \$600 million to DOT for National Infrastructure Investments using language that was similar, but not identical, to the language in the Recovery Act authorizing the TIGER Discretionary Grants.
-DOT has referred to those grants for National Infrastructure Investments as TIGER II Discretionary Grants.
+On December 16, 2009, the President signed the FY 2010 Appropriations Act, which appropriated \$600 million to DOT for National Infrastructure Investments using language that is similar, but not identical, to the language in the Recovery Act authorizing the TIGER Discretionary Grants.
+DOT is referring to the grants for National Infrastructure Investments as TIGER II Discretionary Grants.